Special Educational Needs

 Acceleread Acclerwrite for children with reading and spelling difficulties.

 Precision teaching to support reading, spelling or maths.

 Time to talk provision to support communication and social difficulties

 10 minute exercise programme to support children with motor skill difficulties.

 Social stories/Social games intervention to support children with social and emotional difficulties

 KEY CONTACTS FOR CHILDREN WITH SEND AT COPPULL St JOHN'S

 All class teachers and teaching assistants are instrumental to providing support and provision to allow all children, regardless of ability, the opportunity to access the curriculum.

-- Mrs. Bennett - The SEN TA will work with identified SEN D children every morning and afternoon for an allocated amount of time to work towards their SMART targets.
-Mrs Bennett works with changes from Reception up to Year 6 on developing all areas of the curriculum.
+- Mrs. Bennett - The SEN TA will work with identified children for an allocated amount of time to work towards their SMART targets linked to an Individual Education Plan (IEP).

 - Our SEN governor meets with the SENCO termly to discuss progress, impact and next steps with SEND provision and finance in school.